AnthonyTornetta/Cosmos/README.md

 - [x] Add Crosshair
 - [x] Support re-sizable window

-## Release 0.0.2a
-- [x] Improved state management
-  - [x] Client state management
-  - [x] Server state management
-  - [x] Core able to utilize both states
-    - [x] Block resource loaded in PreLoading state
-    - [x] Blocks loaded in Loading state
-    - [x] Systems loaded in PostLoading state
-- [x] Ability to pilot Ship
-  - [x] Mouse movements steer ship around ship core
-  - [x] Standard movement controls mapped to ship acceleration
-  - [x] Interact with ship core to enter piloting mode, press interact button again to exit
-  - [x] Create max ship speed
-- [ ] Ship core
-  - [x] Interact with this block to pilot the ship
-  - [ ] Cannot be mined while other blocks are present on the ship
-  - [x] Create block
-- [x] Localized planetary gravity
-  - [x] All entities near planet's radius are subject to its gravity towards its relative downward vector
-    - [x] The gravitational pull should scale inversely exponentially the farther the distance from a certain threshold (most likely the highest chunk) then remain constant past that point
-- [x] Ship systems
-  - [x] Energy system
-    - [x] Energy producer block
-    - [x] Energy storage block
-    - [x] Energy storage system
-    - [x] Energy generation system
-  - [x] Thruster system
-  - [x] Thruster block
-  - [x] Allows the ship to move + rotate
-    - [x] Faster movement based on # of thrusters
-    - [x] Faster rotation based on # of thrusters
-    - [x] More energy consumption per thruster
-  - [x] Laser cannon system
-    - [x] Laser cannon block
-      - [x] Can be placed in lines to create more powerful lasers
-    - [x] Click lmb/hold to fire the laser
-      - [x] The laser is on a cooldown
-  - [x] Ship hull block
-- [x] Ability to place more than one block
-  - [x] Hotbar
-    - [x] Rendering of hotbar
-    - [x] Reads items from inventory
-  - [x] Inventory
-  - [x] Items
-    - [x] Item stacks
-  - [x] Way of select which item

 ## Everything that will still have to be done after 0.0.2a
 - [ ] Align body with structure
   - [ ] Switches to FPS Camera